 Since LEDs are the pinnacle of energy efficient lighting, they have been made with all possible uses in mind, including ‘Automated Lighting’.
 A premises controlled by an ‘Automated’ lighting system is one filled with ‘smart’ technologies that automatically adjust to your routine or can be controlled remotely via mobile Apps.

-Using innovative Geofencing and ‘IFTTT’ (‘If This Then That’) technology, your lighting systems can sync itself to your phone’s location and only become active when necessary.
+Using innovative Geofencing and ‘IFTTT’ (‘If This Then That’) technology, your lighting system can sync itself to your phone’s location and only become active when necessary.
 These systems also allow you to connect your lighting to whatever websites or apps you like, personalising your lighting to your every need.
-For example, you can have all your home lights turn off when you leave the office, or have the lights of your delivery entrance automatically turn on when there is a delivery scheduled in the calendar.
+For example, you can have all your home lights turn off when you leave for the office, or have the lights of your delivery entrance automatically turn on when there is a delivery scheduled in the calendar.
 Once you’ve set these preferences using the App, you’ll never have to worry about your Automated lighting system again – a ‘smart’ lighting system will automatically adjust depending on your location, no matter what the change of plan.

 With an Automated Lighting App, you would be able to see which lights on your property are on and control all of them from anywhere in the world.
 Being able to monitor your lighting so closely not only improves reducing hassle, but is also a great way to easily save money on energy bills.
 An Automated lighting system would only light rooms in use, and would automatically turn off lights when you leave, making them an ideal energy-saving investment.

 Want to learn more about Automated Lighting?
 Check out our Home Automation Guide.